 Kitchen & Open Spaces

 In open layouts, contemporary furniture helps maintain visual flow.
-Bar stools, lighting fixtures, and accent pieces provide structure without interrupting sightlines.
+Bar stools, lighting fixtures, and accent pieces provide structure without interrupting sight lines.

 The kitchen area often benefits from contemporary furniture that balances form and function, supporting both daily routines and social interaction.